vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `migration authorized-keys del` *index*
   Remove the key identified by its *index*, which can be obtained by `migration authorized-keys ls`.

+`repository ls`
+  List configured repositories, from which container templates are downloaded.

+    `-H`, `--hide-header`
+      Do not show header, useful for scripting.

+    `-L`, `--list`
+      List available parameters adn exit.

+    `-o`, `--output` *parameters*
+      Select parameters to output.

+`repository add` *name* *url*
+  Add repository at *url* as *name* to the default or the selected pool.
+  The pool can be selected using global option `--pool`.

+`repository del` *name*
+  Remove repository *name* from the default or the selected pool.

+`repository enable` *name*
+  Enable repository *name*.
+Enabled repositories are searched for templates when creating containers.
+Repositories are enabled by default upon addition.

+`repository disable` *name*
+  Disable repository *name*.
+Disabled repositories are not searched for templates, until reenabled.

+`repository assets` *name*
+  Show repository's assets and their state.

 `monitor`
   Print all events reported by `osctld` to standard output.
 If global option